onzfonz/comp227/src/content/7/en/part7a.md

 </Router>
 ```

-So if the user is already logged in, instead of displaying the link <i>Login</i>, we show the username of the user:
+So if the user is already logged in, instead of displaying the link `Login`, we show the username of the user:

 ![browser notes app showing username logged in](../../images/7/4a.png)